Igalia/vkrunner/README.md

 Use this to specify the format of the framebuffer using a format from VkFormat minus the VK_FORMAT prefix.

+> depthstencil _format_

+If this is specified VkRunner will try to add a depth-stencil attachment to the framebuffer with the given format.
+Without it no depth-stencil buffer will be created.

 ## Shader sections

 Shaders can be stored in sections like `[vertex shader]` just like in